 The monitoring functions of the device can be configured for user defined events.
 By default, events are deactivated (action = NONE).
 Contrary to device alarms, the events only work while the DC input is switched on.
-It means, for instance, that you cannot detect undercurrent (UCD) anymore after switching the DC input off though the input current then sinks to zero immediately.
+It means, for instance, that the device can't detect undercurrent (UCD) anymore after switching the DC input off and the input current immediately falls down to zero.